 Leading California — and the Nation

-The UC Berkeley School of Optometry regularly tops lists of the best optometry schools in the U.S.
+Berkeley Optometry & Vision Science regularly tops lists of the best optometry schools in the U.S.

 We take our responsibility of leading the nation in optometry education seriously.
 That’s why we continue to build upon it every day, with every student.
 With each graduating class of around 70 students, collaboration and community will be key aspects of your experience—along with a rigorous practical application of your education.